maphew/zadam-trilium-wiki/Search.md

 1. find notes with label author having value “Tolkien”
 2. order the results by publicationDate in descending order (so the newest first)
-  1. in case publication date is equal, use note.title as secondary ordering in ascending order (`asc` is the default and thus can be ommitted)
+  1. in case publication date is equal, use note.title as secondary ordering in ascending order (`asc` is the default and thus can be omitted)
 3. take only the first 10 results

 ### Negation